 RONIN

-With the zen-funk quartet RONIN founded in 2001, Nik Baertsch proceeds with the work on his RITUAL GROOVE MUSIC together with Kaspar Rast (drums), Jeremias Keller (he replaced Thomy Jordi in 2020, who replaced Björn Meyer on the bass in 2011) and Sha (bass/contrabass clarinet.
-Percussionist Andi Pupato joined the band 2002-2012).
+With the zen-funk quartet RONIN founded in 2001, Nik Baertsch proceeds with the work on his RITUAL GROOVE MUSIC together with Kaspar Rast (drums), Jeremias Keller (Bass) and Sha (reeds).
 Their music consistently follows the same aesthetic vision under various instrumental guises: creating the maximum effect by minimal means.

 Despite the multiplicity of the band’s influences, Ronin’s music always possesses a strong individuality.
 They incorporate elements of disparate musical worlds, be they funk, new classical music or sounds from Japanese ritual music.